 The Borador is fast becoming a favourite family pet and there are many reasons for this which we will visit further down in the article.
 They are lovable, friendly and (generally) even-tempered even though they have high energy levels.
 But to really understand and appreciate this mixed breed you need to know a bit more about his parents first.

 Traditionally the Border Collie is a working dog most famously used to round herds of sheep and other farm animals.
 Border collies are different than rough collies.
-They are smaller but just as smart.
+They are small but extremely smart.
 Even if they aren’t raised as working dogs you will find that they still bare these innate herding traits, and will try to herd other pets, insects, cars (yes, fast moving ones!), and maybe even you and your family.

 They are extremely intelligent and intense dogs.
 A survey of 122 vets voted the Border Collie as the most intelligent breed of all time.
 Have you ever heard of the saying ‘you can’t teach an old dog new tricks’?
 Well, this is definitely not true when it comes to Collies.
 They are the Einstein of dogs!

 All of this intelligence needs an outlet, and so you must give him something to do.
 Collie’s will excel at any activity you present them with, be that chasing tennis balls, catching frisbees or testing his agility skills at a doggy assault course.
 As they say, a busy dog is a happy dog, so you are certainly in for some fun with a Collie if you remember this!

 Collies have a unique quirk – they are renowned for giving you ‘the eye.’
 They will use their hypnotic stare when they want something, be that playtime or poop time.
 They use it on the sheep, and they will definitely use it on you.
 So be warned, when he gives you the stare don’t ignore him!
 Because of the Border Collie’s excellent temperament, they are popular as parent breeds to several mixes, which include the Shollie or the Border Corgi.